Diversity & Inclusion

 Matt Sloan is a partner in Skadden’s Los Angeles Litigation Group.
-His practice focuses on complex commercial litigation, SEC enforcement actions and white collar criminal defense matters.
-He has extensive trial experience and has handled a variety of civil and criminal actions.
+His practice focuses on white collar criminal defense, SEC enforcement actions and complex commercial litigation.
+He has extensive trial experience and has handled a variety of civil and criminal matters.

 Mr. Sloan also has played a major role in several other significant matters during his career, including:

-Prior to coming to Skadden, Mr. Sloan served as an assistant United States attorney in the Major Frauds Section of the United States Attorney’s Office in Los Angeles from 2002 through 2007, and as an assistant United States attorney for the District of Columbia from 1998 through 2002.
+Prior to joining Skadden, Mr. Sloan served as an assistant U.S. attorney in the Major Frauds Section of the U.S. Attorney’s Office in Los Angeles from 2002 through 2007, and as an assistant U.S. attorney for the District of Columbia from 1998 through 2002.

 In recognition of his accomplishments as a federal prosecutor, Mr. Sloan won awards from the Federal Bureau of Investigation, the U.S. Postal Inspection Service, the Defense Criminal Investigative Service, the California Department of Justice and the U.S. Department of Justice.
-He also has spoken on panels sponsored by the Los Angeles County Bar Association and the American Bar Association’s National Institute on White Collar Crime.
-Mr. Sloan was selected for inclusion in The Best Lawyers in America 2013.
+He also has spoken on and moderated panels sponsored by the Los Angeles County Bar Association, the American Bar Association’s White Collar Crime Committee in Los Angeles, and the American Bar Association’s National Institute on White Collar Crime.
+Mr. Sloan repeatedly has been selected for inclusion in The Best Lawyers in America for Criminal Defense: White-Collar.

 J.D., Harvard Law School, 1991 (cum laude)

 B.A., Yale University, 1987 (magna cum laude, distinction in major), Winner of the Katherine K. Walker Senior Essay Prize